jdtravelp2s/jdtravelp2s.github.io/index-english.md

 # To join

 If you want to forego member benefits and still want to travel at the best prices, you can [register here for free](https://thehotelsite.com/jdp2stravel).
 There are no costs when you register, you only pay when you book a hotel at the best prices.
+In addition, by recommending this page, you can earn money for your future hotel stays and win free trips!

 <img class="d-block w-100 img-fluid" src="/assets/FrontPage/thehotelsite.png" alt="p2s travel the hotel site">